knwagh/E-Commerce-Website/README.md

-# E-comerse-website
+#
+E-Commerce Website

-This project deals with E-comerse website for brand Smart-Watch.
+This project deals with E-Commerce Website for brand Smart-Watch.
 It Provides the user with catlog of diffrent Smart-watchs availble for purchase in store.